Ever wonder what a popular Mediterranean sea-and-sun spot looks like in winter?

 Whenever I invite a French friend from a nearby town to Cap d’Agde for a glass of wine, they understandably express surprise that anything at all is open.
 And walking alone at night can only be described as creepy.

-However, for those who prefer tranquility to excitement, Cap d’Agde does not disappoint.
+However, for those who prefer tranquility to the excitement, Cap d’Agde does not disappoint.

 At sunset, when peach streaks illuminate the sky, the water’s surface turns cobalt, almost a dull silver.
 With temperatures still high enough to be comfortable in just a jacket, gazing at the ocean is tremendously peaceful.